menu icon

 Second row of crochet solid granny square.

 Round 2-25: Ch x2.
-Dc in each dc stitch from the previous round, dc x2, ch x2, dc x2 in each chx2 corner stitch.
-Join to the first dc at the end of each round.
+Then dc in each dc stitch from the previous round, dc x2, ch x2, dc x2 in each ch x2 corner stitch.
+Then sl st to the first dc (the beginning ch x2) at the end of each round to join.

 completed base for the crochet sunflower baby blanket.

 When you get to the size blanket you would like to make, sc the entire edge.
-The corners should be 2 sc, 1 ch, 2sc.
+The corners should be sc x3.

 Crochet Wave Border: